Fesuoy1/Snake-Game-Remake/README.md

 This is a remake of the classic snake game.
 It was made for learning pygame (or to have fun.)

-This game is released since January 11 2024.
+This game was released since January 11 2024.

 There may be bugs or issues.
 If you find any, Please report them [here.](https://github.com/fesuoy1/snake-game-remake/issues/new)